Updated on May 22, 2023

 People with allergies or breathing problems such as asthma may have a reaction to flea dirt.
 Infants and toddlers may have a slightly more severe allergic reaction as well.

 Also, since it’s poop, you should wash your hands after coming in contact with it.
-However, it’s harmless to most people.
+However, pet owners (or cat staff) generally won’t suffer much of a health risk if they encounter flea dirt.

 Is Flea Dirt Harmful to Pets?